 Introduction; Overview and Background Information.

 This initial Section of the UDO provides a general overview and "executive summary" of the UDO requirements.
 Specific, more detailed requirements are set forth in the Articles.
 For ease of reference and use, the Articles are organized in a manner consistent with North Carolina General Statutes 160D.

-- A. Applicability and Jurisdiction.
-These regulations shall govern the use of all land and the development thereof within all of the incorporated area of the Town [and any extraterritorial jurisdiction]. - B. Boards, Professional Staff and Other Agencies and Committees.
-The following entities and person have roles in administering the provisions of this UDO: - Town Council - Planning Board - Board of Adjustment - Town Staff - Other governmental entities such as Union County and the North Carolina Department of Transportation (NCDOT). - C. Planning.
-State law requires that as a condition of adopting and applying zoning regulations a municipality shall adopt and reasonably maintain a comprehensive plan that sets forth goals, policies, and programs intended to guide the present and future physical, social, and economic development of the jurisdiction.
+- 1.A.
+Applicability and Jurisdiction.
+These regulations shall govern the use of all land and the development thereof within all of the incorporated area of the Town [and any extraterritorial jurisdiction]]. - 2.B.
+Boards, Professional Staff and Other Agencies and Committees.
+The following entities and person have roles in administering the provisions of this UDO: - Town Council - Planning Board - Board of Adjustment - Town Staff - Other governmental entities such as Union County and the North Carolina Department of Transportation (NCDOT). - 3-c.
+Planning.
+State law requires that as a condition of adopting and applying zoning regulations a local government municipality, shall adopt and reasonably maintain a comprehensive plan that sets forth goals, policies, and programs intended to guide the present and future physical, social, and economic development of the jurisdiction.
 A comprehensive plan is intended to guide coordinated, efficient, and orderly development within the planning and development regulation jurisdiction based on an analysis of present and future needs.
-The Town has a comprehensive plan that is posted on the Town website. - D. Processes and Procedures. - 1.
+The Town has a comprehensive plan that is posted on the Town website. - 4-D. Processes and Procedures. - 1.
 Types of Decisions.
-There are three types of decisions that are made by the entities and persons listed in Section 2, above: - a.
-Legislative.
+There are three types of decisions that are made by the entities and persons listed in Section 2, above; - Legislative.
 Legislative decisions set policy and provides the decision-making board with the maximum amount of discretion.
 The legislative process typically includes public engagement.
-In connection with any requested rezoning of property or amendment to this UDO, there is a required public hearing with broad public notice and a mandatory planning board review. - b.
-Quasi-judicial.
-Quasi-judicial decisions require the board to apply standards that are already set in the ordinance using a legalistic process to gather quality evidence to resolve contested facts, and to apply those facts to standards that involve judgment (such as being "compatible " or "harmonious" with the surrounding neighborhood).
-Public engagement is limited to those who have relevant evidence on whether the proposal meets the standards. - c.
-Administrative.
-Administrative decisions require staff to apply objective standards set in the ordinance to facts that are supplied in applications.
-If the application meets the standards it is approved; if not, it is denied.
-The process is bureaucratic in nature, with minimal discretion or public engagement.
+In connection with any requested rezoning of property or amendment to this UDO, there is a required public hearing with broad public notice and a mandatory planning board review. - -b.
+Quasi-judicial, Quasi-judicial decisions require the board to apply standards that are already set in the ordinance using a legalistic process to gather quality evidence to resolve contested facts, and to apply those facts to standards that involve judgment (such as being "compatible " or "harmonious" with the surrounding neighborhood).
+Public engagement is limited to those who have relevant evidence on whether the proposal meets the standards.